fut-infrastructure/implementation-guide/input/intro-notes/StructureDefinition-ehealth-task-intro.md

 * Task `ehealth-task-responsible` that references the one or more CareTeam attached to the CarePlan
 * Task `ehealth-restriction-category` is a coding that can be used to restrict access to the task, for instance restricting a task so only CareTeam members involved in monitoring measurements can access it
 * Task `priority` reflecting the urgency set by the triaging rule
 * Task `focus` referencing the ClinicalImpression that was also created during triaging.
-Focus can be overridden by the automated processing rule to reference something different than the ClinicalImpression.
+Focus can be overridden by the automated processing rule to reference something different from the ClinicalImpression.

 ### Use of Task for resolving missing measurement